Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-Now let’s take a look at each at greater details!
+Now let’s take a look at each in greater detail!

 Brad Nail Gun

-A brad nailer is most versatile of the nailers.
+A brad nailer is the most versatile of the nailers.
 It covers pretty much all woodworking projects along with trim work and general household maintenance.
-Brad nailers are perfect for beginners in wood working, as the gun has easy and strong holding power.
+Brad nailers are perfect for beginners in woodworking, as the gun has easy and strong holding power.

 The nail rail inside the gun is not angled like a finish nailer and the lengths can vary from 1/2″ to 2″ with 18 gauge nails.
 Brad nail guns work best on projects where the appearance of the workpiece is the number one priority.

-They’re best for baseboards, crown moulding and trim work.
-Below is an example of a brad nailer, a best seller readily available on Amazon!
+They’re best for baseboards, crown molding, and trim work.
+Below is an example of a brad nailer, a best-seller readily available on Amazon!

 Finishing Nail Gun

 Finishing nail guns are great options for efficient work on lighter projects.
-For instance, a project where a framing nail gun becomes too heavy nature you will select the finishing nail gun to continue the work.
+For instance, in a project where a framing nail gun becomes too heavy nature, you will select the finishing nail gun to continue the work.

-Building furniture and cabinets, trim work, panelling, smaller crowns and interior mouldings are where you should use finish nailers.
+Building furniture and cabinets, trim work, paneling, smaller crowns, and interior moldings are where you should use finish nailers.
 They have shorter and lighter gauge nails and can accommodate 14 to 16 nail gauges.
 The nails tend to be 1″ to 2 1/2″ long making it easy to nail oak and pine.